 - you are a serious risk of harm to them, or

 If you need support for you and your family, you should contact social services.

 The LA can make sure you have services to support you to look after your child.
 Your needs assessment will look at what support you need to do this.
 Social services will try and keep you and your children together.

 I will be discharged from hospital soon.
 Can I get a social care assessment before I am discharged?

-The NHS should send the LA the assessment notice as soon as they know they are going to discharge you.
-The LA should normally do the assessment before the NHS discharges you.
-If the NHS sends the notice late the LA have to assess you within 2 days of receiving the notice.
-If the LA does not assess you in time this could mean you have to stay in hospital for longer than you need to.
+The hospital should send the LA the assessment notice as soon as they know they are going to discharge you.
+The LA should normally do the assessment before the hospital discharges you.
+If the hospital sends the notice late the LA have to assess you within 2 days of receiving the notice.
+If the LA doesn’t assess you in time this could mean you have to stay in hospital for longer than you need to.

-If you were getting services as a result of a social care assessment whilst you were under CPA, these services should not be taken away just because you have been discharged from CPA.
-You will only stop getting services if a review decides you do not have eligible needs.
-You can find more information about ‘Care programme approach’ at www.rethink.org.
+You might be getting services as a result of a social care assessment whilst you were under CPA.
+These services shouldn’t be taken away just because you have been discharged from CPA.
+You will only stop getting services if a review decides you don’t have eligible needs.
+See the earlier sections of this page for more information.